Microsoft/go/eng/doc/DeveloperGuide.md

 ## Making changes to `go/src`

-Once the `go/src` directory is prepared, any modifications made to this directory will be tracked by the Git history of the submodule.
+Once the `go/src` directory is prepared, any modifications made to this directory are tracked by the Git history of the submodule.
 You can view these changes by running:

 ```bash